labeeba/crowd-gps-sec-website/README.md

 ## Motivation

-Crowd-GPS-Sec is a solution proposed to detect and localize GPS spoofing attacks on on moving airborne targets such as UAVs or commercial airliners.
+Crowd-GPS-Sec is a solution proposed to detect and localize GPS spoofing attacks on moving airborne targets such as UAVs or commercial airliners.

-The GPS Spoofing detection module consists of two tests.
+The GPS Spoofing detection module consists of two tests:
 * Test 1 - Cross Checks with MLAT
     Condition: MLAT requires atleast 4 sensors on the ground to receive ADS-B messages.
 * Test 2 - Multiple Aircraft Comparison